CreateSpace is DEAD. Here's what you need to know.

 But what can you expect to find if you do decide to use KDP Print, and what are the similarities and differences between KDP Print and CreateSpace?

 Pssst — if you're looking into print-on-demand options, but haven't formatted your book yet, there's no better time to test the Reedsy Book Editor!
 You can use the RBE to professionally typeset your entire book, complete with chapter headings and page numbers, and export it for whichever POD service you choose.
-Click here to learn more.
+Sign up for a free acount and start to write a book with the Reedsy Book Editor today.

 Similarities between CreateSpace and KDP